1MiKHalyCH1/ASVT-chat/README.md

 ## Commands

-After each command you would recieve message.
+After each command you would receive message.

 * `register <username>` - Registration on server.
-U can't use name of another user.
+U can't use name of another user. <b>Username shouldn't be greater then 8 symbols</b>
 * `users` - Get list of online users.
 * `send <formated message>` - Message sending for specific user.
 * `sendall <message>` - Message sending for all online users.
-* `recieve` - Recieve all messages that was sended for you.
+* `receive` - receive all messages that was sended for you.
 After this command all messages would be removed from server.
-Mesages are recieved in specific order:
+Mesages are received in specific order:
 ```
   1) N = <messages count>
   2) Message 1